-As part of the Transfer Agreement, Mediacom LLC contributed to MCC cable systems located in Western North Carolina, which serve approximately 25,000 basic subscribers.
+As part of the Transfer Agreement, Mediacom LLC contributed to MCC cable systems located in Western North Carolina, which served approximately 25,000 basic subscribers.
 These cable systems were part of the Exchange Agreement noted above.
 In connection therewith, Mediacom LLC received on February 12, 2009 a \$74 million cash contribution from MCC that had been contributed to MCC by us on the same date.
 On February 12, 2009, our operating subsidiaries borrowed \$74 million under the revolving commitments of their bank credit facility to fund this contribution to MCC.

 The net assets of the cable systems we received as part of the Asset Transfer were accounted for as a transfer of businesses under common control in accordance with ASC 805.
 Under this method of accounting: (i) the net assets we received have been recorded at Mediacom LLC's carrying amounts; (ii) the net assets of the cable systems we transferred to Mediacom LLC and MCC were removed from our consolidated balance sheet at net book value on the transfer date; (iii) for the cable systems we received, we recorded their results of operations as if the transfer date was January 1, 2009; and (iv) for the cable systems we transferred to Mediacom LLC and MCC, we ceased recording those results of operations as of the transfer date.
+As a result of the Asset Transfer, there was an excess in the net book value of assets exchanged equal to \$93.7 million, which is presented in our Consolidated Statements of Cash Flows, Non-Cash Transactions - Financing, for 2009.

 We recognized an additional \$5.3 million in revenues and \$1.7 million of net income, for the period January 1, 2009 through the transfer date, because we recorded the results of operations for the cable systems we received as part of the Asset Transfer, as if the transfer date was January 1, 2009.
-This \$1.7 million of cash flows was recorded under the caption capital distributions to parent on our consolidated statements of cash flows for the six months ended June 30, 2009.
+This \$1.7 million of cash flows was recorded under the caption capital distributions to parent on our Consolidated Statements of Cash Flows for the nine months ended September 30, 2009.